Telšiai: Jews in Telšiai

 In 1897, the Jewish population numbered 3088, 51% of the total population.
-Jews were expelled during World War I, but by 1939, 2800 had returned, out of a general population of 8000.
+Jews were expelled during World War I, but by 1939, only 2800 had returned, out of a general population of 8000.
 Many were involved in trade which included produce, wood, and crafts.

 A major source of income was the famous Telšiai Yeshiva, (a school for Talmudic study, sometimes called a rabbinical college).
 It was the largest and most famous yeshiva in Lithuania between 1875 and 1941, establishing Telšiai as a center of Torah studies (the entire body of religious law and learning, including both sacred literature and oral tradition).
 There was also an Orthodox Jewish rabbinical seminary and a Jewish day school providing secular and religious instruction for younger children.

 Following World War I and the expulsion of the Jews—which decimated the Telšiai Jewish community—the city again became a center of traditional Jewish learning.
 There were also charitable institutions, including a Chevra Kadisha (burial society), a hospital, a loan society, a public kitchen, a clinic, special summer camps, and a women's association for support of the sick and poor.
 There were also two Jewish newspapers, published in Yiddish.

-In 1931, Telšiai became a city of the first order.
-In June 1940 Lithuania was occupied by the Soviet Union.
-Russians quickly closed down the yeshiva.
+In June 1940, following the Soviet occupation of Lithuania, Russians quickly closed down the yeshiva.
 Most of the students dispersed with only about a hundred students remaining in Telshe.
 Learning was done in groups of 20–25 students studying in various batai medrashim ("small synagogues") led by the rosh yeshivas.